sul-dlss/lyber-core/README.md

           obj = Dor::Item.find(druid)
           if some_logic_here_to_determine_if_shelving_occurs
             obj.shelve
+            return LyberCore::Robot::ReturnState.COMPLETED # set the final state to completed
-            return LyberCore::Robot::ReturnState.new('completed') # set the final state to completed else
+#           return LyberCore::Robot::ReturnState.new(state: 'completed', note: 'some custom note to pass back to workflow') # set the final state to completed with a custom note

+          else
             # just return skipped if we did nothing
+            return LyberCore::Robot::ReturnState.SKIPPED # set the final state to skipped
-            return LyberCore::Robot::ReturnState.new('skipped') # set the final state to skipped end
+#           return LyberCore::Robot::ReturnState.new(state: 'skipped', note: 'some custom note to pass back to workflow') # set the final state to skipped with a custom note
+          end
         end